 I know many people will say that technology is ruining grammar, and that can absolutely be true.
 Really I blame T9 texting.
 When it took 4 key presses to get to a capital T, proper punctuation and grammar kinda flew out the window.
+It’s also possible that tech can help with grammar.

 These days we are blessed with full keyboards on our smartphones, so there is no longer the excuse to have poor grammar and zero punctuation.
 However, to help you out, if you weren’t paying attention in English class, there are a few tech tools out there that can help you improve your grammar.